What is an Aquarium Reactor?

-I suspect this is not the first time you have hear of a little thing called water changes before.
+I suspect this is not the first time you have heard of a little thing called water changes before.
 I love them, think they’re great.
 They’re probably the best thing you could do for your tank, on any given day, assuming your tank has been running for a while and that you execute it reasonably well.

 But the downside of a water change is that–it isn’t an efficient way to remove low levels of pollutants.
-Compared with using an aquarium reactor, with a high quality media, like Granular Ferrous Oxide (GFO), water changes are a bit like throwing the
+Compared with using an aquarium reactor, with a high-quality media, like Granular Ferrous Oxide (GFO), water changes are a bit like throwing the

 To illustrate the point